 About the researcher

-Stephen Penman is the George O. May Professor in the Graduate School of Business, Columbia University.
-He is also co-director of the...Read more.
+Stephen Penman is the George O. May Professor in the Graduate School of Business, Columbia University where he is also co-director of the Center...Read more.